bengonzalez01/Arduino-Data-Visualization/README.md

 For Part 2:
 Similar to Part 1, to run this project locally you must have an Arudino UNO R3 (+ SensorKit) connected to your computer and change the variable 'port' on the Arduino_Real_Time_Data_Plotting.py file to the local path of the arduino.
 You need to also have the Light_Sensor_Test.ino file uploaded and running on the Arduino UNO.

+For Part 3:
+tbd

-For both, you must install the following Arduino and Python libraries:
+For all parts, you must install the following Arduino and Python libraries:

 On the Arduino sketches, you need to download:
 Arduino_SensorKit.h library